I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 But, behind the scenes, Jumbo was a real handful.
-There were a couple of ways of keeping six tons of angry elephant under control; one is inflicting pain and the other is plying him with alcohol.
+There were a couple of ways of keeping six tons of angry elephant under control; one was inflicting pain and the other was plying him with alcohol.
 Both were used on Jumbo.

 Jumbo’s Last Days